 Ultimately the Grand Traverse Women Ancestor blogs are not so much about telling their personal stories as it is about establishing a sourced, detailed context for their lives and then exploring the known opportunities and challenges each woman faced.
 In addition, contrasting their individual stories across generations and time allows us to observe what circumstances and changes may have influenced their lives, differentiating their options and decisions from each other.

-Though somewhat controversial this is also as much as possible an unfiltered view of each woman with the understanding that polished stories provide unrealistic, maybe even unobtainable, perfection, a myth.
+Though somewhat controversial this is also as much as possible an unfiltered view of each woman with the understanding that polished stories provide unrealistic, maybe even unobtainable, perfection, in effect an unattainable myth.
 Life is messier than we sometimes would like it to be.
 Allowing for this messiness provides a better guide and ability to understand drivers for those who care to learn from others more than be awed by their adherence to the straight and narrow.
 So messy it is.

 ©copyright 2018 by Elizabeth Scott Wright